 Some of the most exciting R1T exterior features include:

-Definitely one of the most unique exterior features of the R1T, the gear tunnel is located in front of the back wheels of the truck.
-It’s essentially a hole going from one side of the car to the other.
+- Gear Tunnel.
+One of the most unique exterior features of the R1T us the gear tunnel.
+Located in front of the back wheels of the truck, it’s essentially a hole going from one side of the car to the other.
 It’s sole purpose?
 More storage ability, especially for your oddly-shaped outdoor necessities like tent poles or boogie boards.
 Another plus?
 The doors on both sides of the tunnel fold down and turn into seats!

 In addition to all of that, Rivian preaches that the R1T provides drivers with the ultimate control on every terrain.
 It also has an interior of sustainably sourced wood and nature-inspired colors and textures to match.
 The futuristic vehicle even features three digital touchscreens inside.
 There’s one behind the steering wheel, one in the dashboard and one in the back-center console for passenger use.
 If you’re not only an outdoorsman but also a techy, you’ll love everything that the Rivian R1T has to offer.

 Where the Rivian R1T is clearly designed for the outdoors and the year-round explorer, the R1S SUV offers a vehicle catered more for the everyday driver.
 This seven-passenger SUV offers three rows of comfort and is definitely not lacking in space or storage either.
 It features the same digital touchscreens, the same interior textures and colors, and tons of legroom for everyone.

 Some more exciting exterior features of the Rivian R1S include:

 - Charge Light Indicator.
 Located at the front of the vehicle, there is a daytime running light that also indicates the level of charge the SUV is at.
 If the bar is completely green, that means the R1S is fully charged.